Ashish110110/MLOps/Project/experiment_tracking_and_model_registry/README.md

 ### Steps to run the scripts

 1. Open 2 SSH terminal/Anaconda Prompt - Terminal 1 and Terminal 2.
-Activate virtual environment which has the libraries mentioned in **requirements.txt** file.
+In both the terminals, activate virtual environment which has the libraries mentioned in **requirements.txt** file.
 You should be inside experiment_tracking_and_model_registry directory in both the terminals.

 2. In terminal 1, start the MLflow server using the following command :